 FreeMotion incline trainer is a commercial-grade device with premium features and high quality build that not only impact your muscles and lower body but also your bank account.

-This FreeMotion treadmill is one of the rare incliners with both incline and decline.
+This FreeMotion treadmill is one of the best treadmills with incline and decline.
 You can enjoy the downhill motion of up to -3% while the uphill max out at 30%.
 Therefore, you can have the best of both worlds.

 You can change the incline level with just the click of a button.
 It will take you to the desired percentage directly or allow you to increase gradually by adding 0.5% each time.